vadimmarkelov/jalousie-remote/README.md

-This is the WebApp to control Jalousie on the windows at Room 709.
+This is the WebApp to control Jalousie on the windows at Room 709 in Optima Plaza Business center, Lviv, Ukraine ;)